-'An Abundance Of Caution': Across U.S., City Storefronts Boarded Up Ahead Of Election
+A Sign Of The Times: Across U.S., City Storefronts Boarded Up Ahead Of Election

 It's an eerie sight in a country built on the idea of a peaceful transition of power.
 In fact, that kind of signal is exactly why city authorities have generally advised business owners not to board up, promising stepped-up security measures.

-Sill, plywood panels are dotting major streets in Boston and New York, San Francisco and Los Angeles, Chicago and Washington, D.C.
+Still, plywood panels are dotting major streets in Boston and New York, San Francisco and Los Angeles, Chicago and Washington, D.C.
 Store owners are on edge from break-ins during the summer, when looters took advantage of a nationwide wave of civil unrest following the police killing of George Floyd.

 In the nation's capital, some new boards went up alongside some old ones on storefronts that have remained boarded for months now, many sprouting murals, memorials and graffiti art.